KaungHtetCho-22/NLP-A7/README.md

 ## Task3
 ### Web development and documentation

 - Users can type anything related to AIT and AIT GPT will respond accordingly, similar to ChatGPT.
-The chain dictionary has been separated into questions, answers, and chat message history.
+The chain dictionary has been separated into questions, answers, and chat message history and source data that is used for AIT gpt.
 The website can be accessed through localhost:8000.